View Kickstarter Project

 - Averted in Oglaf, after an unintentionally helpful suggestion.

 - The Whateley Universe makes a few attempts to Hand Wave this, comic book style.
 For example, magic users need a suitable power source (Fey draws upon ley lines for this purpose and has trouble when those get disrupted badly enough) or else have to cast their spells from their limited personal supply of 'essence'.
 Energizers tend to be big eaters, although it's implied that the real source of their power may be outside themselves — Earth's magnetic field has been brought up at least once.
-Tennyo's body apparently produces antimatter naturally (inasmuch as the term applies to what seems to have involved into some form of highly advanced android body by now), which sort of explains where she gets the power for her destructive blasts and energy sword from.
+Tennyo's body apparently produces antimatter naturally (inasmuch as the term applies to what seems to have evolved into some form of highly advanced android body by now), which sort of explains where she gets the power for her destructive blasts and energy sword from.
 As with most comic book examples, though, it's still best not to poke too hard at the finer points of the 'science' behind it all.

 - In Avatar: The Last Airbender, benders can create or manipulate their given element.
 This is hand waved as chi manipulation, but benders don't seem to be using nearly enough energy to do what they do, even assuming the human body contained enough energy for some of the Avatar-level bending, though it's never really stated how much energy the chi itself actually contains.
 This is especially obvious with waterbenders, who can change the state of large amounts of water from solid to liquid to gas and back again.